OpenTermsArchive/engine/ops/README.md

 ansible-playbook ops/site.yml --inventory ops/inventories/dev-docker.yml --skip-tags skipAppleSilicon
 ```

-**CAUTION** skipping mongodb and chromium sandbox with `--skip-tags skipAppleSilicon` is mandatory as installing it does not work (See https://github.com/ambanum/OpenTermsArchive/issues/743 for more info)
+**CAUTION** skipping mongodb and chromium sandbox with `--skip-tags skipAppleSilicon` is mandatory as installing those programs does not work (See https://github.com/ambanum/OpenTermsArchive/issues/743 for more info)

 **Connect to the running machine**
 ```
 vagrant ssh
 ```

-**Stop**
+**Stop and destroy**

 ```
 vagrant halt # stop machine
+vagrant destroy -f # remove machine
 ```

 ## Usage